Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Conclusion and outlook

-{\it Conclusion and outlook.}--- We have analyzed spin-flip and doublon-hole excitations from a ferromagnetic steady state of the SU($N$) Fermi-Hubbard model with a two-body loss on a $d$-dimensional hypercubic lattice and obtained (i) the analytical form of the Liouvillian gap, and (ii) dynamics of a single-spin flip in a ferromagnetic environment.
+We have analyzed spin-flip and doublon-hole excitations from a ferromagnetic steady state of the SU($N$) Fermi-Hubbard model with a two-body loss on a $d$-dimensional hypercubic lattice and obtained (i) the analytical form of the Liouvillian gap, and (ii) dynamics of a single-spin flip in a ferromagnetic environment.
 As a result, at $1/N$ filling, we found that the Liouvillian gap of the system with linear size $L$ is proportional to $1/L^2$ but does not depend on $d$ or $N$.
 We also showed that by decreasing the interaction and dissipation, a crossover from the power-law to the exponential decay occurs.

-In this Letter, we focused on a hypercubic lattice, but our methods can be applied to more general lattices.
-We also note that the dynamics of a single spin flip can be calculated with low computational cost even in the absence of translational symmetry, thus our method can be applied to the case with confinement potentials.
-Moreover, when $N=2$ and the lattice is bipartite, the model discussed in this Letter can be mapped to a dissipative Hubbard model subject to spontaneous emission~\cite{nakagawa_eta_2021} by the Shiba transformation~\cite{shiba_thermodynamic_1972}.
-Thus our approach is applicable to the model with appropriate identification of the filling and the interaction parameter $U$.
+In this paper, we focused on a hypercubic lattice, but our methods can be applied to more general lattices.
+We also note that the dynamics of a single spin flip can be calculated with a low computational cost even in the absence of translational symmetry as shown in Sec. \ref{sec:obc}, thus our method can be applied to the case with confinement potentials.

+Moreover, when $N=2$ and the lattice is bipartite, the model discussed in this paper can be mapped to a dissipative Hubbard model subject to spontaneous emission~\cite{nakagawa_eta_2021} by the Shiba transformation~\cite{shiba_thermodynamic_1972}.
+Thus, our approach is applicable to the model with appropriate identification of the filling and the interaction parameter $U$.
 Our approach is also valid for a tight binding model on a bipartite lattice with dephasing noise~\cite{medvedyeva_exact_2016}, because the model can be mapped to a Hubbard model with imaginary-interaction strength.

 We expect that our findings can be tested experimentally with a site- and spin-resolved quantum gas microscope~\cite{bakr_quantum_2009,cheuk_quantum-gas_2015,haller_single-atom_2015,yamamoto_ytterbium_2016,gross_quantum_2017} of ultracold alkaline-earth-like atoms in optical lattices.